Remember that 70% of dentists continue to choose Dental Protection over insurance. If in doubt seek the advice and opinions of your colleagues.

 Q2.
 Does a contract of insurance automatically provide more certainty than discretionary indemnity?

 - Occurrence-based indemnity provided on a discretionary basis offers greater flexibility, and enables assistance (and compensation) to be given in circumstances which would not be covered within a contractual insurance situation.
-Anyone who has ever made a claim on an insurance policy for property, travel or permanent health will know that commercial insurance companies assess the claim against the carefully worded clauses of the policy.
-Although this is sometimes referred to as 'small print' it can have a very big impact on a claim when it is rigidly enforced.
+Anyone who has ever fallen foul of the small print of a car, property, travel or permanent health insurance policy will confirm that the only 'certainty' is that commercial insurers will do their best to avoid paying out on claims.

 Q3.
 Can't a discretionary indemnifier just refuse assistance?

-- Any discretionary organisation that refused legitimate claims from its members would not remain in business for long.
-No patient who has suffered harm as a result of clinical negligence on the part of an MPS member, has ever gone uncompensated as a result of MPS exercising its discretion negatively.
+Any discretionary organisation that refused legitimate claims from its members would not remain in business for long.
+In 116 years of continuously indemnifying UK dentists, no patient who has suffered harm as a result of clinical negligence on the part of an MPS member, has ever gone uncompensated as a result of MPS exercising its discretion negatively.